-- Shell plc and its Board of Directors on a threatened derivative action brought by ClientEarth, a minority shareholder, based on allegations of breaches of directors’ duties in respect of the Board’s management of Shell’s climate change related risks and response.
+- Shell plc and its Board of Directors in respect of a derivative action brought by ClientEarth, a minority shareholder, based on allegations of breaches of directors’ duties in respect of the Board’s management of Shell’s climate change related risks and response.

 - A FX broker on a number of wrongful termination claims for damages which were precipitated by volatility in currency exchange markets at the outset of the COVID pandemic.